EducationalTestingService/factor_analyzer/README.rst

     :target: https://anaconda.org/desilinguist/factor_analyzer/

-This is Python module to perform exploratory factor analysis, with optional varimax and promax rotations.
+This is a Python module to perform exploratory factor analysis, with optional varimax and promax rotations.
 Estimation can be performed using a minimum residual (minres) solution, or maximum likelihood estimation (MLE).